wp-plugins/simple-intranet-directory/readme.txt

 3. Set up your employee directory by uploading employee photos via the "Users/Your Profile" menus.

 4. Add a searchable employee directory listing by inserting the [employees] shortcode into a post or page.

+5. Optionally include the following parameters within the [employees] shortcode;
+- include a search box with email, title or department pulldown menu options and filter out specific roles/groups e.g. [employees search="yes" email="yes" title="yes" department="yes" search_exclude="administrator"]
+- set pixel width of avatar/employee photos e.g. [employees avatar="100"]
-Optionally limit to 10 people per page (25 is default) using the limit parameter: [employees limit="10"].
+- include only specific groups/roles, sort by last_name (or first_name) in ascending or descending (ASC/DESC) order and limit to 10 people per page (25 is default) e.g. [employees group="subscriber" sort="last_name" order="ASC" limit="10"].

-5. View these and more options at the "Simple Intranet" menu item in your Dashboard or visit http://www.simpleintranet.org.
+6. View these and more options at the "Simple Intranet" menu item in your Dashboard or visit http://www.simpleintranet.org.

 == Frequently Asked Questions ==